lanl/pyHarmonySearch/README.md

 pyHarmonySearch supports both continuous and discrete variables and can take advantage of parallel processing using [Python's multiprocessing module](http://docs.python.org/2/library/multiprocessing.html).

 ## REQUIREMENTS
 This code does not rely on any 3rd party software.
 It only requires Python 2.7 or higher.
-It likely works under Python 3 using 2to3, but I haven't tested it.

 ## INSTALL
 pyHarmonySearch is available on PyPI at https://pypi.python.org/pypi/pyHarmonySearch.